 The best cards to partner with Bank of America’s student travel card will add more reward opportunities and student or travel benefits to your arsenal.

 The Bank of America Cash Back student card, for instance, would rack up higher-value rewards on everyday living expenses, and it also qualifies for Preferred Rewards.

 On the other hand, a rotating bonus category card like the Discover it® Student Cash Back can earn up to 5 percent cash back on purchases in its quarterly bonus categories when you active (up to $1,500 in combined purchases, then 1 percent).
-On top of that, it matches all the cash back you earn at the end of your first year and offers a $20 statement credit each year your GPA is 3.0 or above (for up to five years).
+On top of that, it matches all the cash back you earn at the end of your first year.

 By all appearances, the Bank of America Travel Rewards Credit Card for Students is a solid, straightforward starter card—but “straightforward” becomes “stripped-down” in application.

 It carries a high-earning rewards rate on all purchases and a hefty sign-up bonus compared to other student cards, and its redemption options seem diverse as well.
 But the Bank of America student travel card’s points lose power for anything outside travel statement credits.

 It’s one of the few student cards specifically tailored toward travel, which makes it a natural choice if you’re looking to study abroad.
 But since you lose rewards value on non-travel redemptions, you might want to consider a flat-rate student cash back card if you don’t travel often.